lakesareadesign/multi.pass/content/plugins/leadin/readme.txt

 1. Upload the 'leadin' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add an email address under 'Leadin' in your settings panel

 Having trouble?
 Check out our <a href="https://leadin.hubspot.com/knowledge/" target="_blank">help documentation & support</a>